Image Credit: AI

 Are Ultrasounds Safe?

-Ultrasound sound scans have been used in pregnancy for a very long time now.
-There are no harmful effects of Ultrasound Scan when it is used properly and within guidelines.
-The ultrasound technicians and doctors are well-trained for this.
+Ultrasound scans have been used in pregnancy for a very long time now.
+There are no harmful effects of an ultrasound scan when used properly by trained professionals.
+Ultrasound technicians and doctors are well-trained for this.
 Research has found no link between ultrasound and birth weight, childhood cancers, dyslexia, or problems with eyesight or hearing.

 The way an Ultrasound scan works is that it sends sound waves through the womb (uterus), which bounce off the baby’s body.

 The machine then listens to the echoes from the baby’s body and converts them into an image on the screen.
-This helps the sonographer see your baby’s position and movements.
+This allows the sonographer to view your baby’s position and movements.

 Also read: How To Dress For Your Pregnancy Scans?